 Sergeant Major Ed Grover said ‘goodbye’ to West Berlin from the Cafe Adler; two smoky rooms on the ground floor of a shell scarred, four storey building, sitting at the junction of Zimmerstrasse and Friedrichstrasse.
 Outside it was raining, and inside, the smell of damp raincoats, beer and cooking, mingled with the cigarette smoke.
 The menu was written in chalk on a board behind the bar.
 The lunch of the day was carrot soup, followed by pork and potatoes.
 There was no dessert.
-It would have been something with fruit probably.
-But there had been no fruit deliveries for two days, and the Berliner’s daily ration of nine hundred and fifty calories could only be conjured out of whatever was available.
+It would have been something with fruit probably, but there had been no fruit deliveries for two days.
+The blockade emergency was over, but the Berliner’s daily ration of nine hundred and fifty calories could only be conjured out of whatever was available.

-Grover wiped the condensation off the window at his shoulder.
-He looked across at the Soviet concrete gateposts, the barrier and the double row of barbed wire that permitted access to East Berlin.
+Grover wiped the condensation off the window at his shoulder and looked across at the Soviet concrete gateposts, the barrier and the double row of barbed wire that permitted access to East Berlin.
 During the past four and a half years, Stalin had postured, growled and threatened from two hundred metres away.
 But brinkmanship had produced very little beyond frustration, misery and hunger.

 He got up from the table, buttoned his greatcoat and stepped out into the rain.

 A black Opel Kadett was parked road-side of the hut.
 Private Bowman stepped back from the driver’s door and waved the car towards the Soviet barrier.
-Leaman was completing the process of fastening a hand painted sign on to the side of the hut.
+There was no other traffic; nobody on foot.
+Corporal Leaman was completing the process of fastening a hand painted sign on to the side of the hut.
 He hammered a nail into the top right hand corner and stood back to admire his effort.
 Grover stood at his side and read the words Welcome to Checkpoint Charlie.

 “That’s what the people round here are calling it now,” Leaman said.
 “Kinda catchy, don’t you think?”